CSCI 4152/6509 - Course Project

 The statement should identify a feasible project.

-P1 will be marked based on its completeness, clarity of presentation,
+P1 will be marked based on its completeness, style and structure,

-and research on and analysis of related work.
+clarity of presentation, and research on and analysis of related

 Worth: 10% of the final mark, including class participation.

-presentation by email to the instructor.
-The slides can be original slides, or an slides handout (e.g., 6 slides per page),
+The slides can be original slides, or a slides handout (e.g., 6 slides per page),

-and they must be in a PowerPoint or PDF format.
-I will assume that you will use your
+and they must be in PDF or PowerPoint format.

 Duration:

-The presentations should last 10 minutes, with 5 additional
+The presentations should last up to 8 minutes, with 4 additional

 Content: